 User-Agent: Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.1; SV1; .NET CLR 1.1.4322)

 Using Virustotal Passive DNS records for the domain intie[.]blob.core.windows.net and our clustering mechanism, we identified close to 2000 unique hashes downloaded from the domain, starting from April 2018.

 The advent of new technologies like containers, serverless applications, and SaaS storage are now the new standards of the industry with companies building their entire infrastructure on IaaS providers like Amazon AWS, Google Cloud, and Microsoft Azure.
 With a major shift of services towards cloud, the dynamics of threats have changed and they have started adapting to this new playground.

 The research on CapitalInstall is a classic example of malware being hosted over IaaS for delivering the payload using placeholder websites.
-We also observed the Azure blob IP was whitelisted and the downloaded binaries were shared across several across internal and external users.
-Generally, whitelisting is done to reduce the performance issues introduced by scanners that treat the entire cloud app space equivalently.
+We also observed the Azure blob IP was allow listed and the downloaded binaries were shared across several across internal and external users.
+Generally, allow listing is done to reduce the performance issues introduced by scanners that treat the entire cloud app space equivalently.
 Organizations that do not have a multi-layered cloud-aware solution for threat detection are particularly vulnerable to attackers hosting malicious files in IaaS object stores.

 Enterprises should educate users on the best practices and to refrain from installs, downloads and accessing any website promoting cracks, keys, and licenses of popular software.
-Enterprise Administrators and Users must also be educated on the implications of whitelisting IP’s and sharing files across users.
+Enterprise Administrators and Users must also be educated on the implications of allow listing IP’s and sharing files across users.